codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   Silent install: Optional.
 Add the `--demo-resources` flag.
 By default, set to `true`.

 #### Post-installation configuration
+After installing a runtime, you may have to configure additional settings based on the ingress controller installed:
-Optional.
-Required only for NGINX Enterprise installations, both with and without NGINX Ingress Operator.
+* NGINX Enterprise installations (with and without NGINX Ingress Operator)
+* AWS ALB installations
+* If you used the `--skip-ingress` flag to bypass installing ingress resources

+**NGINX Enterprise post-install configuration**

 You need to patch the certificate secret in `spec.tls` of the `ingress-master` resource.

 Configure the `ingress-master` with the certificate secret.
 The secret must be in the same namespace as the runtime.
 1. Go to the runtime namespace with the NGINX ingress controller.